Ikram Chughtai

 Muhammad Ikram Chughtai (22 October 1941 – 7 January 2023), also written as M. Ikram Chughtai or Ikram Chagatai, was a Pakistani researcher, translator, historian, and biographer.
 He conducted research on Muhammad Husain Azad and Muhammad Asad and published several rare and previously unpublished documents, contributing to Urdu research.
 His work in Iqbal Studies is frequently referenced in academic literature.
 His research methodologies and findings have been cited in Urdu, English, and other languages.

 Early life and education

 Muhammad Ikram Chughtai was born in Sialkot on 22 October 1941.
 He obtained a master's degree in Urdu from the University of the Punjab in 1964.
 He studied Urdu, English, and history, which became the foundation of his academic and research career.

 Career and literary contributions

 Early career

 Chughtai began his professional journey as a lecturer at the University of the Punjab.
-He later held the position of Director at the Urdu Science Board (formerly known as the Central Urdu Board).
+He later served as the director at the Urdu Science Board (formerly known as the Central Urdu Board).
 Additionally, he worked as a research scholar at the Central Urdu Board, Lahore.